 It was late August, when the summer heat was at its peak.
 The popularity of Wadiz Creator Projects was just as intense as the summer heat.
-From the crowdfunding campaign for official Detective Conan special merchandise to the hardcover and paperback editions of *Honbul*, and the official collector’s edition set for *Star Struck*, these projects—each sure to resonate with fans—saw soaring popularity, culminating in a bang at the high-quality Wadiz pop-up and exhibition!
+From the crowdfunding campaign for official Detective Conan special merchandise to the hardcover and paperback editions of *Honbul*, and the official collector’s edition set for *Star Struck*, these projects—each sure to resonate with fans—saw their popularity soar, culminating in a bang at the high-quality Wadiz pop-up and exhibition!

 But here’s the thing.
 It’s no coincidence that “Creator Maker’s Project,” which captured fans’ hearts, was held during the same period.
 From August 15 to September 3, for about three weeks, under the name “Creator Festival,” creators from various creative fields met with fans Wadiz Wadiz and Wadizthe Wadizspace.

-The person who planned and ran the "Creator Festival" special exhibition is going to share all the behind-the-scenes stories!
+The person who planned and ran the "Creator Festival" special exhibition is set to share all the behind-the-scenes stories!

 I’ll be your open door!